dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/json.md

 ### Fast repeat insertion

-When you want to repeatedly insert key-value pairs or arrays, the fastest way is not to copy and paste, but to use the quick repeat insert function.
+When you want to repeatedly insert key-value pairs or arrays, the fastest way is not to copy and paste, but to use the repeat insert function.
 Windows shortcut: Ctrl+Insert or Ctrl+Shift+r，mac shortcut: Command+Shift+r。

 ### Syntax Hint